Do you think of all gemstones as diamonds?

-colorAbout the quality of the stones
+colorAbout the quality of the stone

-▼Check out loose colored stones
+▼Check out the colored gemstone loose stones

-1. Vividness
+1. Vibrancy

 2. Hue